simonchen/davfs2/README.md

-# davfs2 (v1.7.0)
+# dockcross-davfs2 (v1.7.0) ongoing cross-platform compliation
-Mount a WebDAV resource as a regular file system the current source has pulled from http://download.savannah.nongnu.org/releases/davfs2/
+Mount a WebDAV resource as a regular file system. the current source has pulled from http://download.savannah.nongnu.org/releases/davfs2/

 # dockcross - compile issue